sous-chefs/djbdns/README.md

 The service type is selected by platform as well:

-* Debian and Ubuntu will use runit.
 * ArchLinux will use daemontools.
-* All other platforms will use bluepill.
+* All other platforms will use runit.

 Service specific users will be created as system users: